-A young collie presented to us with severe deformities of both hind limbs.
+A young collie presented to us at West Midlands Referrals with severe deformities of both hind limbs.
 Both tibias (shin bones) were massively twisted so that her hocks (equivalent to our ankles) and her stifles (equivalent to our knees) worked at right angles to each other instead of working in parallel alignment as they should do.

-Post-operatively she had to effectively learn to walk all over again, as her legs now worked in a very different way to that in which she had had to use them before.
+Post-operatively she had to effectively learn to walk all over again, as her legs now worked in a very different way from those she had used before.
 But once she got the hang of using her straightened legs, her mobility improved in leaps and bounds.

 6th October 2012